aohma/fuvpy/README.rst

 The fuvpy package contains code to work with global Far-Ultraviolet (FUV) images of aurora.
 At present, the package includes functions to remove background emissions and to visualize images.

-The code is based on xarray, using xarray.Dataset objects to store the images.
+The code uses xarray.Dataset objects to store the images.
 Functions to read .idl and .sav files produced by fuview3 and xvis (IMAGE and Polar mission software) into this format are provided.
 Other formats need to be converted into a xarray.Dataset with coordinates ['date','row','col'] and data_vars = ['img','mlat','mlon','mlt','glat','glon','dza','sza'].
 Here, 'date' is the datetime of the images and 'row' and 'col' refer to the row and column of the camera (2D images).